Allen curve

 In communication theory, the Allen curve is a graphical representation that reveals the exponential drop in frequency of communication between engineers as the distance between them increases.
 It was discovered by Massachusetts Institute of Technology Professor Thomas J. Allen in the late 1970s.

-A related and highly significant finding of Allen's was his identification of the key role of information gatekeepers.
-Often such interlocutors were poorly recognized by management and yet conveyed vital concepts from just the right people to just the right other people in the organization.
+A related finding of Allen's was his identification of the key role of information gatekeepers.
+Often such interlocutors were poorly recognized by management and yet conveyed concepts from just the right people to just the right other people in the organization.

 Discovery

 During the late 1970s, Allen undertook a project to determine how the distance between engineers’ offices affects the frequency of technical communication between them.
 The result of that research produced what is now known as the Allen Curve, revealing a strong negative correlation between physical distance and the frequency of communication between work stations.
 The finding also revealed the critical distance of 50 meters for weekly technical communication.

 This finding was originally documented in Allen’s book, Managing the Flow of Technology.